-OROCCO teems with rich mineral MOROCCO teems with the manner of the lumber industry, the utilization of the vast mineral de-posits of Morocco is likewise retarded.
-There are no coal deposits to be found in Morocco, but the phosphate mines in the neighborhood of Casa-blanca are continually increasing their output.
-In 1923 the phosphate output totaled about 191,000 metric tons These mines are exploited by the government and their products are the subject of government monopoly.
+OROCCO teems with rich mineral mentioned in explaining the stunted development of the lumber industry, the utilization of the vast mineral deposits of Morocco is likewise retarded.
+There are no coal deposits to be found in Morocco, but the phosphate mines in the neighborhood of Casa blanca are continually increasing their output.
+In 1923 the phosphate output totaled about 191,000 metric tons.
+These mines are exploited by the government and their products are the subject of government monopoly.

-In the so-called Spanish sone, large-iy retaken by the Riffs, there are found rich iron mines.
-The development of these mines has only begun
+In the so-called Spanish zone, largely retaken by the Riffs, there are found rich iron mines.
+The development of these mines has only begun.

-Growing Moroccan Trade By far the greatest proportion of the Moroccan trade is carried on with France, Great Britain and Spain.
+Growing Moroccan Trade.
+BY far the greatest proportion of the Moroccan trade is carried on with France, Great Britain and Spain.
 There are no accurate official statistics ascertaining the volume of the entire Moroccan trade for the last year.
 But one can, with sufficient accuracy, say that this total trade was nearly \$100,000,000 in 1924.
 The exports for this period reached a record mark of nearly \$35,000,000.
-The French Moroccan sone imported near ly one hillion france, or about \$50,-000,000, in 1924.
-This was more than \$0 per cent of the imports into Mo cco as a who
+The French Moroccan zone imported nearly one billion francs, or about \$50,-000,000, in 1924.
+This was more than 80 per cent of the imports into Morocco as a whole.